community-tech-alliance/airbyte-source-adp-worker-management/README.md

 To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-jazzhr:build
+./gradlew :airbyte-integrations:connectors:source-adp-worker-management:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/jazzhr) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_jazzhr/spec.json` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/adp-worker-management) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_adp-worker-management/spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source jazzhr test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source adp-worker-management test creds` and place them into `secrets/config.json`.

 ### Locally running the connector